Philippines and ADB

 Since 1966, ADB has committed public sector loans, grants, and technical assistance totaling $21.9 billion to ADB’s partnership strategy for the Philippines focuses on accelerating infrastructure and long-term investments, promoting local economic development, and investing in people.
 Cumulative loan and grant disbursements to the Philippines amount to $15.67 billion.
 These were financed by regular and concessional ordinary capital resources, and other special funds.

 ADB's development partnership includes a wide range of stakeholders representing Government, civil society, donor institutions, the business community, and research and academic institutions.

 ADB primarily provides resources to the Government of the Philippines (GOP) to support its development projects.
 The Department of Finance (DOF) is ADB's main counterpart.
 The different line departments, Government Owned and Controlled Corporations (GOCCs), and Government Financial Institutions (GFIs) execute or implement the projects across various sectors.
 Oversight agencies, particularly the DOF, National Economic and Development Authority, and Department of Budget and Management help ensure smooth identification implementation of the projects.

-NGOs in the Philippines, for instance, are now involved in implementing projects under the Japan Fund for Poverty Reduction, which provides resources to innovative pilot projects designed to reduce poverty.
-View JFPR projects in the Philippines.
+As a rule, ADB works through the Government of the Philippines in supporting NGOs.
+For instance, NGOs are now involved in implementing projects under the Japan Fund for Poverty Reduction, which provides resources to innovative pilot projects designed to reduce poverty.

 ADB provides resources directly to National Government Agencies (NGAs), Government Owned and Controlled Corporations (GOCCs), and Government Financial Institutions (GFIs), since these are supported by sovereign guarantee from the Government of the Philippines.